-Regardless of your opinion on steroid use, one thing is for certain: Brian McNamee must have solid evidence against Clemens for a judge to advance the case because defamation lawsuits require specific evidence.
+Regardless of your opinion on steroid use, one thing appears evident: Brian McNamee must have solid evidence against Clemens for a judge to advance the case because defamation lawsuits require specific evidence.

 Roger Clemens Defamation Lawsuit: The Burden of Proof

 Because of the First Amendment, libel and defamation actions are difficult to win.
 Accusers must provide ample evidence that the offending party did, indeed, cause material damage or loss.
 In addition, there must be substantial evidence that points to either malicious intent or reckless disregard for the truth.

 Roger Clemens Defamation Lawsuit: Wait!
 First Let’s Clear Up the Other 6 Counts

 McNamee’s civil defamation action against Clemens will have to wait until the former pitcher is brought up on six other criminal charges including obstruction of Congress, perjury and making false statements.
 (Ouch).

 Clemens’ criminal trial is set to begin in July; McNamee hopes his civil defamation trial can begin in September.

 For more information about defamation law, contact a qualified sports defamation attorney.